-Analysis: The granting of the variance to the winery road setback (within 380± feet, 160± feet and 260± feet from State Highway 29 where 600 feet is required) will not adversely affect the health or safety of persons residing or working in the neighborhood of the property.
+Analysis: The granting of the variance to the winery road setback (within $160\pm$ feet, $160\pm$ feet and $260\pm$ feet from State Highway 29 where 600 feet is required) will not adversely affect the health or safety of persons residing or working in the neighborhood of the property.
 Various County departments have reviewed the Project and commented regarding water, waste water disposal, access, building permits, and fire protection.
 Conditions are recommended which will incorporate these comments into the project to assure protection of public health and safety.

-11. Grant of the variance in the case of other groundwater basins, or areas which do not overlay an identified groundwater basin, where grant of the variance cannot satisfy the criteria specified for approval or waiver of a groundwater permit under Section 13.15.070 or 13.15.080, substantial evidence has not been presented demonstrating that the grant of the variance might cause a significant adverse affect on any underlying groundwater basin or area which does not overlay an identified groundwater basin.
+11. Grant of the variance in the case of other groundwater basins, or areas which do not overlay an identified groundwater basin, where grant of the variance cannot satisfy the criteria specified for approval or waiver of a groundwater permit under Section 13.15.070 or 13.15.080, substantial evidence has not been presented demonstrating that the grant of the variance might cause a significant adverse effect on any underlying groundwater basin or area which does not overlay an identified groundwater basin.